At St. Mary’s we believe that the purpose of education is to bring about goodness: human flourishing.

 We believe that to do this, our curriculum should develop both propositional knowledge and procedural knowledge; it should encourage independence, curiosity and creativity; produce collaborators, innovators, leaders and, above all, it should help our children to understand what it means to be human.

 Working across three terms allows us to explore areas of the curriculum in greater depth.
-In the autumn term, the main theme is Geography; in the spring term, it's History, and in the summer term, we focus on the Arts.
+In the autumn term, the main theme is History; in the spring term, it's Geography, and in the summer term, we focus on the Arts.

 We believe that our children deserve inspirational learning opportunities.
 Curriculum planning ensures that children are immersed in exciting projects with authentic outcomes.
 They are challenged to work creatively whilst deepening their knowledge and understanding through highly engaging and enriching experiences.